tothenew/terraform-aws-eks-cluster/README.md

 ## EKS Cluster

-This Terraform code snippet is used to launch a node group.
+This Terraform code snippet is used to launch a EKS Cluster.

 ## Requirements